-establish the minimum standards for delivery of ; and
+establish the minimum standards for delivery of Child Care Services; and

-ensure consistency in the provision of .
+ensure consistency in the provision of Child Care Services.

 List of Revisions

 The List of Revisions includes a comprehensive list of changes made to this guide, including the revision date, the section revised, and a brief explanation of the specific revision.